Pennsylvania Deportation Defense Lawyers | Rosina Stambaugh

 Can You Be Deported for Visa Violations?

 Just like the United States has specific criteria and a certain process for immigrating to the United States, it also has rules about what you can do while you’re here and how long you can stay.
 Violating these terms can mean you end up facing deportation.
-Below are some common reasons that immigrants are deported:
+Below are some common reasons that immigrants are deported.

 Visas have specific term lengths, and you must either renew your visa or return to your home country before it expires.
 If you are not able to have the visa renewed, it will automatically be canceled.
 At that point, you are eligible for deportation.
-Overstaying a visa can also result in a temporary ban from being able to come back into the United States, usually for a period of a few years.

 Different visas have different purposes and are designed for certain categories of people.
 For example, a tourist visa is meant for just that: those who are coming to the United States for a short term to visit the country.
 You cannot work or attend school on a tourist visa.
-Some other visas do allow you to work while in the United States, but you may have to apply for a permit first.
-Failure to abide by the terms of your visa can mean deportation and a ban from returning to the country.

 Can a Criminal Conviction Result in Deportation?